pixelsoup42/cardano_account_pandas_dumper/README.md

 `--truncate_length TRUNCATE_LENGTH`
 : Length to truncate numerical identifiers to.
-When a policy, address or asset is not known, it is listed as a numerical hex value.
-For legibility, those values are truncated to a specific number of digits (6 by default).
+For legibility, policy, address or asset hex values are truncated to a specific number of digits (6 by default).
 This flag lets you specify another truncation length.
 0 means do not truncate.